How I Help

 • leadership is debating additional hires, structure, or spend

-• post-investment changes have not led to consistent commercial traction
+• recent changes have not led to consistent commercial traction

 • revenue depends too heavily on a few key individuals